“Sky and earth are a great furnace and nature is a great smith”.

 “Horus himself puts you erect

-Like many times has already done, with the sanctified”.
+Like many times he has already done, with the sanctified”.

-“Behold, I arise from the Bowels of the Universe,
+“Behold, I rise up from the Bowels of the Universe,

 And for the second time I come to the world…